cnobile2012/embedcore/README.md

 Embed Core
 ==========

-Embedded Python code to work with a variety of different boards.
+Python code to work embedded systems such as the Raspberry Pi, BeagleBone and the Spark Core.

 Currently the work is with the Raspberry Pi.

-Intending to include the BeagleBone and the Spark Core.

-This code will eventually  implement various serial interfaces like the I2C and SPI.
-It will also implement various chips with the boards.
+This code will eventually  implement various serial interfaces such as the I2C and SPI.
+It will also implement various chips that can be used with the embedded systems.